 He was a pro-chancellor of the university and as council president for eight years he oversaw the planning and construction of a new campus.The boardroom at the University Business School was named the Haylock Room in his honour.

 Nottingham University vice-chancellor David Greenaway said: “Ron was a truly remarkable person.
 His interest and enthusiasm for the University of Nottingham knew no bounds.
 He had a decisive role in creating the university we know today.”

-As a non-executive director of Holiday Autos, Ron worked with the company’s founder Clive Jacobs, now Travel Weekly Group chairman.
+As a non-executive director of Holiday Autos, Haylock worked with the company’s founder Clive Jacobs, now Travel Weekly Group chairman.

 Jacobs said: “Ron was a true pioneer and innovator within our industry.
 Off the back of his experience in building RCI into a pan-European business, he was instrumental in helping myself and my team develop Holiday Autos internationally.”

 Haylock was also vice-chairman of Christel House, the children’s charity set up by Chistel DeHaan – a fellow Nottingham graduate and co-founder of RCI.

 His funeral was held at Dingley Church in Northamptonshire where he lived.